 An adult can refer a child for therapy on their behalf.
 Although the form needs to completed by an adult, the child must be open to engaging in therapy.

-Our Single Point of Access Officer (SPOA) will contact you by phone to book an Initial Options Assessment (IOA) with you within 4 weeks of receiving the referral.
+One of our therapist will be in touch to arrange an IOA (Initial options assessment).
 This appointment is to assess your child’s current needs and to ensure that they get the right service at the right time.
 This appointment will last up to half hour.

 If it is identified that therapy is the right service for them, the parent/carer will then be invited for an assessment by one of our therapists to look at the child’s needs in more detail before meeting with them themselves.
 This could take up to 12 months, but please feel free to give us a call to check our current waiting times because these can vary.
 In the meantime SV2 offer the following support: